-The fit of a bra is very important to any lingerie enthusiast, if the back or the cups aren’t quite right the support needed will not be there.
-An ill fitted bra can affect all aspects like, the shape, support and muscle pain in the neck, shoulders and back.
-There are a few simple tips that can make finding the right fitting bra easier for you, and here at Bras and Honey we are going to share these useful tips with you.
+A Bra Fitting Guide is a very useful tool, the fit of a bra is very important to any lingerie buyer or enthusiast.
+Many women struggle to find their correct bra size, this can be compounde by the fact that most people do not know how a bra should fit.
+We have developed a few key points that you need to consider which will help you know if your bra is fitting correctly.
+If the back or the cups of your bra aren’t quite right the support needed will not be there.
+An ill fitted bra can affect all aspects of the bra like, the shape, support, ill fitting bras can even lead to muscle pain in the neck, shoulders and back.
+There are a few simple tips that can help identify if your bra is fitting correctly and it makes finding the right bra easier for you, and here at Bras and Honey we are going to share these useful tips with you.

 We will start with the ideal way to put a bra on.
 Putting a bra on correctly is vital to making sure the fit is correct, so that your breasts are sitting properly in the cups.
 The fullest part of your breasts sitting in the fullest part of the cup.
 Start by putting your arms through the straps, positioning your breasts in the cups and fasten the back of the band.
 A new bra should fit comfortably on the loosest hook fastening, so as the bra is worn and may stretch you can fasten the bra on the middle and last hook.
 To make sure the breast are sitting correctly, lift your breasts into the cups or hold the wires underneath the cup, bend over and adjust in that position.
 And the only thing left is for the straps to be adjusted, this should be done each time you wash and wear the bra.